 Platinum: Platinum is a naturally occurring metal that is 95% pure when used in jewelry.

 Gold: White gold is a mixed alloy containing around 75% pure gold and 25% nickel zinc.

-Platinum: Platinum is one of the most durable materials used in an engagement ring setting.
+Platinum: Platinum is one of the most durable metals used in an engagement ring setting.
 However, as with any jewelry worn on a daily basis, scratches and knicks are inevitable.
 When platinum is scratched, the metal shifts within the ring itself creating a patina finish.